Are you interested in learning about sexual health?

 - Comprehensive training in contraception, STIs, relationships, and sexuality.
 Although some of this may be medical information, this knowledge is relevant for everyone, regardless of sexual background, orientation, and perceptions.

 - Public speaking experience.
 You can do anything after you’ve learned to handle Woody the Wooden Penis.

-- Access to counseling resources, including fellow counselors and UHS staff.
+- Access to peer education resources, including fellow peer educators and UHS staff.

 How to interview:

 Full time Harvard College students are invited email us at email@example.com for inquiries.
 You can also fill out the form below.
 We conduct interviews at the end of the spring semester, and information about signing up for an interview will be disseminated after Spring Break.

 - RELAX.
 RELAX.
 RELAX.
 It’s just a conversation so that we can get to know you and you can get to know us.